A silent film. Puppet and paper cut-out / silhouette animation.

-Lotte Reiniger was renowned for her marvellous mastery of the silhouette film, a form employing back-lit paper cutouts and silhouetted figures.
+Lotte Reiniger was renowned for her marvelous mastery of the silhouette film, a form employing back-lit paper cutouts and silhouetted figures.

 Based on A Thousand and One Arabian Nights, this film combined cutout animation, wax sculpture and striking design into a ground-breaking film.